aws-amplify/docs/ios/authentication.md

 #### Facebook with Cognito Identity

-To federate Facebook as a user sign-in provider for AWS services called in your app, you will pass tokens to `AWSMobileClient.sharedInstance().federatedSignIn()`.
+To federate Facebook as a user sign-in provider for AWS services called in your app, you will pass tokens to `AWSMobileClient.default().federatedSignIn()`.
 You must first register your application with Facebook by using the [Facebook Developers portal](https://developers.facebook.com/) and configure this with Amazon Cognito Identity Pools.

 AWS Amplify helps set this up for you but first this topic explains how to set up Facebook as an identity provider for your app.